Mohit-Singh2003/Student-Management-System_Mohit/README.md

-# Student Record Management System
+# Student Record Management System BY Mohit Singh

 A minimalist desktop app to managae students record. **record are saved directly on an excel file to decrease data Entry labour cost** and improves efficiency.